Ruby Gloom: Region 4

 Australia – There are four DVD volumes available from Magna Pacific containing the first 16 episodes of the series (as listed above), with each volume consisting of four episodes.
 The episodes are presented in PAL 1.33:1 (4x3) full screen (the sides of the widescreen image are cut to create the full screen ratio, also known as pan and scan) with English Dolby Digital 2.0 sound.

 Online streaming

-Currently, the series is now streaming on FilmRise Kids, Tubi and Pluto TV, but more recently, as of 2020, the series has become available on demand via YouTube.
+Currently, the series is now streaming on FilmRise Kids, Tubi, Pluto TV, and Amazon Prime, but more recently, as of 2020, the series has become available on demand via YouTube.